-The Employee Retirement Plan ("ERP" or "the Plan") is a defined contribution superannuation plan registered in New Zealand as a restricted workplace saving scheme under the Financial Markets Conduct Act 2013.
-The ERP Trust Deed was established with a commencement date of 1 September 2002 and since then, it has been amended on 31 August 2005, 30 November 2016 and 16 December 2020 respectively.
-Employers become a participant of the ERP by entering into an employer agreement with the Trustee of the Plan.
+The Employee Retirement Plan ("ERP" or "the Plan") is a defined contribution superannuation plan registered in New Zealand as a restricted workplace savings scheme under the Financial Markets Conduct Act 2013 ("FMCA").
+The ERP Trust Deed was established with a commencement date of 1 September 2002 and subsequently amended on 31 August 2005, 30 November 2016 and 16 December 2020 respectively.
+Employers become a participant of the Plan by entering into an employer agreement with the Trustee of the Plan.
 ERP is a multi-employer master trust.
-The assets of the ERP are invested with the Mercer Investment Trusts New Zealand ("MITNZ").
+The assets of the Plan are invested with Mercer Investment Trusts New Zealand ("MITNZ").
 As at balance date, the sole employer is the Ministry of Education.